-This number also places the South American nation as the 47th safest country in the world and the safest Latin American country after Costa Rica.
-However, in general terms, Chile has a very low crime rate, making it one of the safest South American countries to travel to.
+Los Angeles Falls are incredible, but Venezuela is not on the list of the safest countries in South America.
+The three safest countries are Chile, Uruguay and Argentina.
 As with any type of backpacker, common sense is recommended.
 Don't carry large amounts of cash with you if you can avoid it and invest in a money belt or an alternative to keep your valuables out of sight.

+An anti-theft backpack is also a good idea.
 As in many countries in South America, it's not possible to drink tap water in Bolivia, and sometimes you'll struggle to find free water refills.
-According to the World Bank, the country has a much lower homicide rate than that of Latin America as a whole, around four per 100,000 people.
 Chile has one of the highest quality of life rankings in Latin America, largely due to its modern infrastructure and Internet connectivity.
 OSAC also notes that crimes against foreigners are not common, and that robberies and robberies are declining in the country.

 Violent crime is also rare, however, travelers will need to be experts in major cities to avoid pickpockets.
 Cuenca may be one of Ecuador's best-preserved colonial relics, and the city attracts travelers with its beautiful architecture and atmospheric streets that feel quieter than other Latin American cities.
 These five countries are the friendliest to foreigners, and from my experience I can say that Argentina is where I felt that people were friendliest.
 In addition, it is one of the countries with the greatest confidence in the government, since 96% of all Uruguayans vote in voluntary democratic elections.